jbilcke/lithium/README.md

 ## Presentation

 Fussy is a minimalist recommendation engine.
-It filter unwanted noise out of your news streams, but not too much: fussy will watch carefully and try to suggest things from time to time.
+It filters unwanted noise out of your news streams, but not too much: fussy will watch carefully and try to suggest things from time to time.
 If you change your mind later, fussy will detect it, and adjust your profile a.k.a "filter bubble", so that it is not a bubble anymore.